0x4248/lab_space/README.md

 # 🧪 Lab space
-A collection of docker images for quick testing of code.
+A collection of pre-configured docker images for quick testing of code.

 **Check out:** The [CLI](https://www.github.com/awesomelewis2007/lab_space_cli) for running the images quicker and easier.